Military Education Headquarters

 Getting Military Branch Jobs

 As a member of the armed services, you have a lot of career options within the military.
 Career opportunities abound in the leadership, administrative, and civilian ranks of the Army, Navy, Air Force, Marines, National Guard, Coast Guard and Reserves.
-Read on to find out what educational steps you need to take in order to turn your military service into a military career.
-(COMING SOON)
+Find out what educational steps you need to take in order to turn your military service into a military career.

 Transitioning from the military to college is about more than just finding all of your classes and getting to know your professors.
-If you’re returning from service within the unique organizational structure of the military—especially from overseas or combat duty—you’ll also be adjusting to civilian life anew.
-It’s important to take steps—mentally, emotionally and intellectually—to acclimate to your surroundings.
-Read on for tips, resources, and support on making the challenging transition to civilian life.
-Read more …
+If you’re returning from service within the unique organizational structure of the military — especially from overseas or combat duty — you’ll also be adjusting to civilian life anew.
+It’s important to take steps — mentally, emotionally and intellectually — to acclimate to your surroundings.
+Get tips, resources, and support on making the challenging transition to civilian life.

 While there will be challenges as you make the transition from military to civilian life, your military training has also provided you with an extremely valuable set of real-world skills.
 The Knowledge, Skills, and Abilities (KSAs) accumulated during your time of service will serve you well as you build a career in the civilian sector.
-Read on for advice on how to leverage your KSAs in pursuit of an education and on the way to a satisfying career.
+Learn how to leverage your KSAs in pursuit of an education and on the way to a satisfying career.

 Your military training makes you uniquely qualified for a wide spectrum of jobs in the law enforcement sector.
 In fact, local, state, and federal law enforcement agencies are increasingly seeking out the multidisciplinary education, practical training, and technical skills that come from military experience.
-Read on to find out how you can turn your military experience into an education and career in law enforcement or the administration of criminal justice.
+Find out how you can turn your military experience into an education and career in law enforcement or the administration of criminal justice.

 The Savvy Student’s Guide to Military and College